RobotLocomotion/drake/geometry/render_gltf_client/test/README.md

 #### Updating reference glTF files for the tests

-If a meaningful change has been made to VTK or how Drake uses VTK, the reference glTF files will probably no longer be a valid reference.
-The simplest way to update the reference files is to look at the test results (located in the path above), manually inspect and confirm the differences between the old and the new glTF files, and then simply update the reference glTF files to the new files created by the failed test.
+If a meaningful change has been made to VTK or how Drake uses VTK, the reference glTF files will probably no longer be valid.
+In this case, the test will fail.
+Manually inspect the test results (located in the path above), and confirm that the generated glTF is what you would expect based on the underlying changes.
+If so, you will derive the new reference glTF from the generated glTF file.

-**Note** To avoid committing large glTF files, be sure to delete the entire `buffers` entry which contains texture data and bloats the file size.
+**Note** To avoid committing large glTF files, do not simply copy the generated glTF file over the old reference file.
+Ihstead, be sure to delete the entire `buffers` entry which contains texture and geometry data and bloats the file size.
 That field is not used at all in the glTF test.
-By deleting the entry, it also means you can't do a visual inspection of how the old and new glTF files are rendered but you can look at the content of the files directly instead.
+It does mean you cannot load the reference glTF in a glTF viewer, but you can always rely on the test's output files for that.

 ## Prototyping your own Server
 If everything is running as expected, then you can begin changing the